House Demands Immediate Submission of 2025 Budget, Compliance with FRA 2007

 Adedayo Akinwale in Abuja

-The House of Representatives has called on the executive to comply with Section 11(1)(b) of Fiscal Responsibility Act 2007 by submitting to the National Assembly the 2025 Budget proposal without further delay.
+The House of Representatives has called on the Executive to comply with Section 11(1)(b) of Fiscal Responsibility Act 2007 by submitting to the National Assembly 2025 Budget proposal without further delay.

-The resolution of the House followed the adoption of a motion of urgent public importance moved at the plenary on Wednesday by Hon.
+The resolution of the House followed the adoption of a motion of urgent public importance moved at the plenary yesterday, by Hon.
 Clement Jimbo.

 Presenting the motion, Jimbo said the Fiscal Responsibility Act 2007 provides for the prudent management of the nation’s resources, ensures long-term macroeconomic stability of the national economy.

-Jimbo pointed out that Section 11(1)(b) stipulates that the Federal Government must, not later than four months before the commencement of the next financial year, cause to be prepared and laid before the National Assembly an MTEF for the next three financial years.
+Jimbo, pointed out that Section 11(1)(b) stipulates that the federal government must, not later than four months before the commencement of the next financial year, cause to be prepared and laid before the National Assembly and MTEF for the next three financial years.

-Jimbo expressed concern that the time the National Assembly requires to exercise its functions as enshrined in section 88(2)(b) is technically being taken away by the non-compliance of section 11(1)(b}) of FRA 2007 by the executive.
+Jimbo expressed concern that the time the National Assembly requires to exercise its functions as enshrined in section 88(2)(b) was technically being taken away by the non-compliance of section 11(1)(b}) of FRA 2007 by Executive.

-The House resolved: “Urge the executive to comply with section 11(1)(b) and submit to the National Assembly 2025 Budget Proposal without further delays.”
+The House resolved to: “Urge the Executive to comply with section 11(1)(b) and submit to the National Assembly 2025 Budget Proposal without further delays.”

-It mandated its Committees on National Planning and Economic Development, Appropriation and Finance to ensure compliance within two weeks.
+It mandated Committees on National Planning and Economic Development, Appropriation and Finance to ensure compliance within 2 weeks.